-Because of major organizational changes introduced at the end of 2020 and implemented in the first quarter of 2021, the Group will continue to focus on maintaining momentum and ensuring issue ownership in the business.
-The Group Compliance function has also initiated organizational changes to realign to the new business structure, including developing a model to engage with the Group's new agile way of working, Better Ways of Working.
+The Group continued its focus on maintaining momentum and ensuring issue ownership in the first line of defense following the organizational changes implemented in the first quarter of 2021.
+The Group Compliance function also implemented organizational changes to ensure alignment with the new business structure, including developing a model to engage with the Group's new agile way of working, Better Ways of Working.

 Regulatory compliance risks are reported in the Quarterly Group Compliance Report to the Executive Leadership Team, the Conduct & Compliance Committee of the Board of Directors, and the Board of Directors.
+Regulatory Compliance issues are reported to the heads of LC&I and Personal & Business Customers on a monthly basis as well as to the country managers of the Group's large branches outside Denmark.

-Technology Risk Management
+Technology and Data Risk Management

-Technology risk is the potential risk that a given threat will exploit vulnerabilities of an asset or a group of assets and thereby cause harm to the Group.
-Technology risk includes the risk of disruption to the availability of information, communications or technology; the risk of corruption and loss of data; and the risk of breach of data confidentiality through attacking and exploiting vulnerabilities.
+Technology and data risk is the probability that vulnerabilities of an asset or a group of assets are exploited, thereby causing harm to the Group.
+Technology and data risk includes the risk of disruption to the availability of information, communications or technology, the risk of corruption and loss of data, and the risk of breach of data confidentiality through actions that attack and exploit vulnerabilities.